HumanCellAtlas/dcp-community/rfcs/text/0000-dss-metrics.md

   Units: rate (number of API requests raising ultimate error (rolled up with their retries) / total API requests)

 - *Costing metrics*: Measure "all-in" cost per GB stored (the total cost of DSS services provided divided by the number of GB stored in each replica).
-(Other metrics or breakout categories could be needed here, such as breaking out and tracking transfer or subscription notification costs separately, but only if and when it is shown that such costs are a significant component of the overall cost footprint.)
+Other metrics or breakout categories could be needed here, such as breaking out and tracking transfer or subscription notification costs separately, but only if and when it is shown that such costs are a significant component of the overall cost footprint.

   Units: US$/GB

 Measure the above metrics on both AWS and GCP, separately and in composite (weighted average).

 A blend of these metrics can be thought of as the key performance indicator (KPI) for the Data Store to optimize.
-More metrics can be added or changed in each category over time, provided that observability of the system is not reduced.
+More metrics shouldbe added or changed in each category over time, provided that observability of the system is not reduced.

 ### Unresolved Questions